herobrinecat/jukebox-windows/README.md

 # Jukebox for Windows
 Just jukebox however their scripts is edited to work for Windows.

-Only tested on 1b_lyrics.
-Not tested on training, 5b, and 5b_lyrics.
+Only tested on 1b_lyrics (working).
+Not tested on 5b, and 5b_lyrics. (training currently doesn't work)

 Requirement:
 Windows PC with NVIDIA graphic card